JAMB releases UTME results - Nigeria Today

 JAMB releases UTME results

-The Joint Admissions and Matriculation Board (JAMB), has released the results of the United Tertiary Matriculation Examination (UTME), conducted last…
+The Joint Admission and Matriculation Board (JAMB) has released results of 1,048,911 candidates from the 1,648,429, who have so far sat for the Unified Tertiary Matriculation examination.

+JAMB Registrar Prof. Is-haq Oloyede spoke to reporters in Lagos at JKK CBT Centre Ilupeju yesterday, after an assessment of centres where the examinations were held in the state.

+He described most of the Computer Based Test Centres (CBT) as ‘mushroom’ centres with no capacity to conduct the examinations.

 Do you something awesome to share with the world?
 Click here to share